salif/linkita/README.md

 ### Inject support

-You can easily use inject to add new features to your side without modifying the theme itself.
+You can easily use inject to add new features to your site without modifying the theme itself.

 To use inject, you need to add some HTML files to the `templates/injects` directory.